agustinchiarotto/oxboticaFrontEndChallenge/README.md

 The objective of this code is to respond to the functionality presented in the Oxbotica frontend challenge.

 **Technologies**
 This challenge is solved principally with ReactJs and React-query.
-It also has different config files for globally set the prettier and eslint configuration for all the project and the node version needed to run this app.
+It also has different config files for globally setting the prettier and eslint configuration for all the projects and the node version needed to run this app.

 ---